ppapotti/expclaim/README.md

-# Expclaim
+# ExpClaim

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Expclaim tackles the problem of fact checking for facts (claims) passed as triples.
+ExpClaim tackles the problem of fact checking for facts (claims) passed as triples.
 It uses external resources and logical rules to create interpretable explanations of its assessement of an input claim.

 ### Installation

-Expclaim requires python 3 to run.
+ExpClaim requires python 3 to run.

 ```sh